Lock's Quest: Reception

-Lock's Quest was well received by most critics.
-IGN praised most aspects of the game, writing, "Lock's Quest is by far one of the most original, inspired, and entertaining experiences we've had on DS this year.", receiving an Editors' Choice Award and DS Game of the Month for September.
-1UP.com criticized the un-skippable cut scenes, but said it "succeeds as both a love letter to, and an evolution of, the tower-defense genre."
-Nintendo World Report said Lock's Quest was "just a few design tweaks away from being a fantastic game.", claiming that it is "definitely disappointing in light of all its great assets and originality."
+Lock's Quest was well-received by most critics.
+IGN praised most aspects of the game, and said that it was "one of the most original, inspired, and entertaining experiences" they played for DS, receiving an Editors' Choice Award and DS Game of the Month for September 2008.
+Nintendo World Report said Lock's Quest was "just a few design tweaks away from being a fantastic game", claiming that it is "definitely disappointing in light of all its great assets and originality".
 GameZone called it "unique" and "perfectly suited for the DS".
-GameDaily praised the story, gameplay, graphics and music, and called it "an excellent game."
-GameSpot praised the "lengthy single-player campaign, exciting multiplayer, and addictive gameplay."
-Eurogamer criticized the battle phase of combat and the enemy artificial intelligence, while praising the "excellent graphics and repetitive but gripping gameplay."
+GameDaily praised the story, gameplay, graphics and music, and called it "an excellent game".
+GameSpot enjoyed the "lengthy" single-player campaign, "exciting" multiplayer, and "addictive" gameplay.
+Eurogamer criticized the battle phase of combat and the enemy artificial intelligence, while praising the "excellent graphics and repetitive but gripping gameplay".

 It was a nominee for two Nintendo DS-specific awards from IGN for their 2008 video game awards, including Best Strategy Game and Best New IP.
-GameSpot nominated it for Best Game No One Played.
+GameSpot nominated it for "Best Game No One Played".

+Criticism was made of the controls in Lock's Quest.
+Nintendo World Report described the controls as "finicky" and "problematic", GamesRadar+ described them as "fussy", and Pocket Gamer described the controls as "poor".
+Lock's pathfinding was also criticized; GameZone said that "sometimes pathfinding can be a problem [when trying to control Lock's movement]" and Pocket Gamer described Lock's pathfinding as "dreadful".
+Eurogamer disagreed, describing the controls as "well explained and intuitive".

+Critics consistently praised the graphics of Lock's Quest.
+GameDaily stated that the game had "lovingly designed" visuals with "vibrant colors" used.
+Nintendo World Daily praised the "wonderful sprite graphics" as well as "great animation and a clean, colorful look".
+GameZone praised the "exemplary sprite work".
+Destructoid stated that the "artistic style is terrific and the graphics are all very pleasant sprite work".
+GamesRadar+ described the graphics as "charming", and Pocket Gamer described them as "bright and well designed".

+The music was also praised.
+Destructoid described the music of Lock's Quest as "incredible", GameZone described it as "beautiful and epic...some of the best original music in a DS game", and Nintendo World Report described it as "very nice".
+GameDaily said that the music was "reminiscent of the best RPGs".